Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 2 - Downloading Conversation

-As a user, I should have the functionality of downloading the conversation between myself and the chatbot to refrence at a later date.
+As a user, I should have the functionality of downloading the conversation between myself and the chatbot to reference at a later date.

-1. A conversation between the user and chatbot has finished.
+1. A conversation between the user and the chatbot has finished.

-2. The user selects the "Download Conversation" button and decides which format (.pdf, .txt, .md, etc) to save the file as.
+2. The user selects the "Download Conversation" button and decides which format (.pdf, .txt, .md, etc) to save the file in.

 3. A notification appears on the screen that the download is ready to be saved to the user's computer.

-4. The user presses the "Save" button to save the history of the converstation with the chatbot file to their device.
+4. The user presses the "Save" button to save the history of the conversation with the chatbot file to their device.

 ## Use Case 3 - Chat History

-Users shoud be able view previous conversations with the chatbot.
+Users should be able to view previous conversations with the chatbot.

 1. The chatbot and the user are currently in conversation with one another.
 2. The user navigates to the scroll bar.